npg70/galbreath-old/people/galbreath-donald-1804-flora-smith.md

 ***Donald Galbreath***, son of *John Galbreath* and *Catharine McTaggart*, was baptized at Gigha 10 Jul 1804.
 At Gigha 7 Jun 1832, he married **Flora Smith**.[^marriage]

-Donald moved to the Campbeltowna area in 1835 or 1836, and is present in the 1841 Census[^census1841] and 1851 Census[^census1851] where he is listed as a fisherman.
+Donald moved to the Campbeltown area in 1835 or 1836, and is present in the 1841 Census[^census1841] and 1851 Census[^census1851] where he is listed as a fisherman.
 He died on Shore Street in Campbeltown, 29 Nov 1859.[^death]

 The 1861 Census[^census1861] for Shore Street, Campbeltown lists Flora ("formally a domestic servant"), along with children Duncan and Archibald, and grandchild Donald Ferguson.